CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 from typing import Self
 ```

-Let's explain two use cases:
+Let's explore two use cases:

 #### Class Method
 `Self` in class method refers to the same as [`<BaseModel>`](/learn/user_guide/params_response.html#basemodel).